Updated

 Serving Suggestions

-If you want to make this bang bang shrimp into a meal, make these bang bang shrimp bowls.
-Or cook up the shrimp and cover it in the sauce as directed, and serve it with basmati rice or mashed cauliflower and roasted veggies, fresh pasta, or turn it into shrimp tacos!
+I always ordered this dish as an appetizer, and I think it’s just the perfect amount of food to serve before a meal.
+If you want to make this into a meal, make these awesome individual shrimp bowls.
+Or cook up the shrimp and cover it in the sauce as directed, and serve it with simple basmati rice or low carb mashed cauliflower and some healthy roasted veggies.
 Finish things off with a round of Skinny Margaritas!

 These were AMAZING!!
 Thanks for sharing 😋